 God forbid that any book should be banned.
 The practice is as indefensible as infanticide.

 Can you imagine going around your neighborhood with a piece of paper that says, “I went into the LIBRARY and found a BOOK with a DIRTY WORD in it, and now I want it LOCKED IN THE BASEMENT and GUARDED by a WOLVERINE so that THE PRECIOUS CHILDREN do not see the WORD.
 Please sign my petition.”

-Submitted by librariansti about 7 years ago
+Submitted by librariansti over 7 years ago

 We can never be sure that the opinion we are endeavoring to stifle is a false opinion; and if we were sure, stifling it would be an evil still.